christianberg/christianberg.github.io/resources/md/blog/2010/06/09/using-the-app-engine-users-api.md

----
-layout: post
-title: Using the App Engine Users API from Clojure
+# Using the App Engine Users API from Clojure
-category: compojureongae
----

 In my previous post about [Accessing the Datastore][0] I set up basic security using a `security-constraint` element in the deployment